 IgG Food allergy test + candida

 The Great Plains Laboratory, Inc. has added Candida to the IgG Food Allergy Test.
-Candida problems are caused when the benign yeast form of Candida albicans mutates to its fungal form.
-Candida can take over sections of the intestinal wall causing numerous symptoms.
-As it grows out of balance it produces toxins that create holes in the intestinal lining, leading to leaky gut syndrome.
-After entering the blood, Candida albicanscauses an inflammatory immune system response.
-A wide range of disorders have been linked to Candidaincluding autism, multiple sclerosis, depression, and chronic fatigue.
-Use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increase susceptibility to Candida.
+Candida problems are thought to be caused when the benign yeast form of Candida albicans or other Candida species mutates to its fungal form.
+Candida can overgrow portions of the intestinal mucosa, causing numerous symptoms.
+Candida species can take over areas of the intestinal wall causing numerous symptoms.
+If allowed to grow out of balance, the toxins produced by Candida can create minute holes in the intestinal lining, leading to “leaky gut” syndrome.
+When Candida or its byproducts enter the blood, Candida contributes to a chronic inflammatory immune system response (CIRS).
+A wide range of disorders have been linked to Candida, including autism, multiple sclerosis, depression, and chronic fatigue.
+Use of oral antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increase susceptibility to Candida.

 DRIED BLOOD SPOT (DBS) COLLECTION

 The IgG Food Allergy Test w/ Candida is available as a dried blood spot collection for patients and practitioners who can’t perform a blood draw.
 The specimen can be collected from the convenience of home and shipped to our laboratory for analysis.
 The dried blood spot test is the same price as the analysis.